DerNitro/su-blog.ru/src/posts/2020/12/13/nizkourovnevyi-analiz-blochnykh-ustroistv-linux.en.rst

 Practical use
 =============
-Start dump recording on SDA device
+Start dump recording on block device

 .. code-block:: bash